-The manufacturer shall provide the following preliminary information with any request for Approval consideration:
+The manufacturer shall provide the following preliminary information with any request for certification consideration:

-- a) A completed Application/Request for Quote form. - b) A complete list of all models, types, sizes, and options for the products or services being submitted for Approval consideration; - c) General assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance manuals, and - d) the number and location of manufacturing facilities. - e) All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
+- a complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - general assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance procedures, etc. ; and - the number and location of manufacturing facilities.

+All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
 All documents shall be provided with English translation.